ahrenstein/Chef-ubuntu-tuneup/README.md

 ------------

 1. v0.2.7
-  1. Added dependency on yum-epel from Supermarket for installing git, atop, and bmon from EPEL repo on RHEL-based systems
+  1. Added dependency on yum-epel from Supermarket for installing git, atop, and bmon from EPEL repo on rhel-based systems
   1. Removed line cookbook version requirement
   2. Remove Puppet if installed since we use Chef (Assists with migrations from Puppet to Chef)
   3. Make sure atop is installed